JDL Travel

 Pinhole projector view of the Total Lunar Eclipse

-Our last morning in Myrtle was bittersweet, we woke up early to watch the sunrise on the lake/beach one last time.
+Our last morning in Myrtle was bittersweet, we woke up early to watch the sunrise on the lake and beach one last time.
 To our delight, the RV park coffee shop camper was open, so we enjoyed some coffees for our goodbye walk on the beach.
 Packing up after being stationary for 5 weeks was a lot of work, but we somehow managed to pull out of our site pretty close to check out time.

 sunrise